Ameer-Alaswad/videos-gallery/README.md

 ## Introduction

-This project was a collaborative effort, developed in partnership with mouhamadx92x.
+Frontend Project, was a collaborative effort, developed in partnership with mouhamadx92x.
 Together, we worked on bringing the vision to life, combining our skills to create this Interior Designer's Projects Gallery.

 ## Deployed Website